open-quantum-safe/oqs-demos/unbound/USAGE-client.md

     getdns_query -s -d example.com A @<DNS server container ip>:853 -L +return_call_reporting
 ```

 By default the DNS server container and the getdns container are connected on the bridge network.
+The DNS server container has the name of "unbound"
-To get the ip address of DNS server container use the command and check the "unbound_pro" ip address:
+To get the ip address of DNS server container use the command and find the name "unbound" and check its ip address:

 ```bash
     docker network inspect bridge
 ```
-Below is an example output of the command where "unbound_pro" has the ip address of 172.17.0.3.
+Below is an example output of the command where "unbound" has the ip address of 172.17.0.3.
 ```json
     "Containers": {
             "4f60737374fc4d90344e8ce3c9d78a926a58f2c5bfd11a5666f9f3172bb258f6": {